[Smikle, David Edward]

 Bey launched his career in 1975 with the Harlem, USA series, following in the footsteps of street photographers who found the predominantly African American community a compelling subject.
 This series of black-and-white portraits became the subject of Bey’s first solo exhibition at the Studio Museum in Harlem in 1979.

 During the 1980s, Bey continued making portraits expanding his terrain beyond Harlem.
 Sensitive to the politics of representing African Americans, he developed strategies to equalize the photographic encounter.
 Bey began using a large-format view camera on a tripod that he set up in the street.
-He established a dialogue with his sitters and gifted them with a print of their portrait.
-This was facilitated by his discovery of 4×5 Polaroid positive/negative Type 55 film that yielded virtually instant prints....
+He established a dialog with his sitters and gifted them with a print of their portrait.
+This was facilitated by his discovery of 4 × 5 Polaroid positive/negative Type 55 film that yielded virtually instant prints....